emilk/eon/README.md

 ### Why not JSON5?
 JSON5 is _almost_ great, but requires wrapping the whole file in an extra `{ }` block, and indent that.
 That's too ugly for me.
-It also has a bunch of unnessary commas between values.
+It also has a bunch of unnecessary commas between values.

 RON has the same problem.